 2020 AMA Bessie Stringfield Award Winner

-Wendy Crockett has been a passionate motorcyclist for over 25 years, a powersports technician for 20 years and a competitive endurance rider for ten.
-With more than 750,000 miles on two wheels, she has explored nearly every corner of North America, including 49 states and every province of Canada accessible by road.
-She has ridden far north beyond the Arctic Circle and is spending early 2020 exploring Central and South America.
-In 2019 Wendy became the first woman to win the 11-day, 11,000-mile Iron Butt Rally, but with a background as a motorcycle tour guide she also likes to slow down and enjoy all of the amazing sights and hidden gems this world has to offer.
+Wendy Crockett has been a passionate motorcyclist for over 25 years, a powersports technician for 20 years, and a competitive endurance rider for ten years.
+She is representing Suzuki on the Suffragists Centennial Motorcycle Ride and piloting a V-STROM 1050XT Adventure.
+With more than 750,000 miles on two wheels, Wendy has explored nearly every corner of North America, including 49 states and every province of Canada accessible by road.
+In 2019 Wendy became the first woman to win the 11-day, 11,000-mile Iron Butt Rally.
+With a background as a motorcycle tour guide, Wendy also likes to slow down and enjoy all of the amazing sights and hidden gems this world has to offer.
 Her riding exploits and accomplishments have been covered in a number of magazines, podcasts, and documentary films.
 Wendy’s love of adventure and passion for motorcycles is infectious and she’s looking forward to helping you make this trip of a lifetime one that is truly unforgettable.

 Wendy will be riding along with the Coast to Coast group from Portland, OR to Arlington, VA.